pgaljan/pgaljan.github.io/_posts/2025-07-19-Career-Stop-Framework.md

 - **Competencies** indicate the services you provide and activities you perform in the service of your current job.
 As a guideline, it is something that can consistently be delivered using multiple tools and methods.
 For example, Excel is a tool, data analysis is a competency.
 - **Practices** indicate regular activites you engage in during the execution of your job
-- **Priorities** are strategic elements that on which you focus your continual improvement efforts
+- **Priorities** are strategic areas where you focus your continual improvement efforts

 As a contrast to the retail example above, I've included one that reflects my current career stop:
 ![My Current Career Stop](../images/careerstop-pdm.drawio.png)